Separating Rank Logic from Polynomial Time: Introduction

-\paragraph{Related Work} In~\cite{Hella96} Hella shows a hierarchy for generalized Lindström quantifiers, showing that the expressiveness strictly increases with the arity.
-A similar result can also be given for rank logic~\cite{Holm11,Laubner2011}.
-In that light the increased complexity of our approach for the $k$-ary case compared to the $1$-ary case is not surprising.
+\paragraph{Related Work.} Hella~\cite{Hella96} showed that for generalized Lindström quantifiers the expressiveness strictly increases with the arity.
+A similar result can also be given for rank logic~\cite{DawarGHL09, Holm11,Laubner2011}.
+In that light, the increased complexity of our approach for the $k$-ary case compared to the $1$-ary case is not surprising.

+We use the already mentioned result of Grädel and Pakusa~\cite{GradelPakusa19} to argue that it suffices to consider the rank operator~$\rk_2$ over~$\FF_2$ for CFI graphs over~$\ZZ_{2^i}$.
+Consequently, we have to consider the invertible-map game~\cite{DawarHolm12} for~$\FF_2$ only.
+Indeed, it was shown by Dawar, Grädel, and Pakusa~\cite{DawarGraPak19} that a similar result also holds for the invertible-map game and the equally expressive linear-algebraic logic: When considering CFI graphs over~$\FF_2$, arbitrary linear-algebraic operators over~$\FF_p$ for $p\neq 2$ do not define the CFI query.
+Recently, this result was combined with the results of this article by Dawar, Grädel, and Lichter~\cite{DawarGraedelLichter22} to show that linear-algebraic logic does not capture \PTime{}, either.

 Closely related to computing ranks is checking linear equation systems for solvability.
 Atserias, Bulatov, and Dawar proved that \IFPC{} does not define solvability of linear equation systems over finite rings~\cite{AtseriasBD09}.
 Solvability of linear equation systems of prime-power fields is definable in rank logic~\cite{Holm11}.
-So, as the CFI query corresponds to solving certain equation systems, it is conceivable that a variant of rank operators using prime-power fields does not define the CFI query over $\ZZ_{2^i}$, too.
+So, because prime-power fields reduce to prime fields in rank logic, it is conceivable that a variant of rank operators using prime-power fields does not define the CFI query over~$\ZZ_{2^i}$, either.

 While \IFPC{} fails to capture \PTime{} for CFI graphs, there are many other graph classes on which \IFPC{} captures \PTime{}.
-These include e.g.~graphs with excluded minors~\cite{Grohe2010} and graphs with bounded rank width~\cite{GroheN19}.
-While showing that rank logic defines the CFI query for prime fields is rather simple, for CPT this is a non-trivial result.
+These include, e.g.,~graphs with excluded minors~\cite{Grohe2010} and graphs with bounded rank width~\cite{GroheN19}.
+While showing that rank logic defines the CFI query for prime fields is rather simple~\cite{DawarGHL09}, this is a non-trivial result for \CPT{}.
 The already mentioned result by Dawar, Richerby, and Rossman~\cite{DawarRicherbyRossman2008} uses deeply nested sets and is restricted to totally ordered base graphs.
 This result was strengthened by Pakusa, Schalthöfer, and Selman~\cite{PakusaSchalthoeferSelman2016} to base graphs with logarithmic color class size.
-Recently, the result for bounded abelian color classes by Abu Zaid, Grädel, Grohe, and Pakusa~\cite{AbuZaidGraedelGrohePakusa2014} was extended by Lichter and Schweitzer~\cite{LichterS21} to graphs with bounded color classes with dihedral colors and also for certain structures of arity $3$.
+Recently, the result for bounded abelian color classes by Abu Zaid, Grädel, Grohe, and Pakusa~\cite{AbuZaidGraedelGrohePakusa2014} was extended by Lichter and Schweitzer~\cite{LichterS21} to graphs with bounded color classes with dihedral colors and also for certain structures of arity~$3$.